pwnsbd/Equivalent/README.md

 # Equivalent
-This is equivalent, helps you to keep track of CLI command &lt;=equivalent_to=> API functions
+This is equivalent, helps you to keep track of what you want to store. something ==> something